Ordinal arithmetic: Variations

+Another variation of the Cantor normal form is the "base δ expansion", where ω is replaced by any ordinal δ ≥ 2 and the coefficients satisfy 1 ≤ c_{i} < δ.

 Factorization into primes

 Ernst Jacobsthal showed that the ordinals satisfy a form of the unique factorization theorem: every nonzero ordinal can be written as a product of a finite number of prime ordinals.
 This factorization into prime ordinals is in general not unique, but there is a "minimal" factorization into primes that is unique up to changing the order of finite prime factors (Sierpiński 1958).